 Each SSL profile contains default groupings of supported SSL ciphers and versions that may be used with RSA or an elliptic curve certificates, or both.
 Ensure that any new profile created includes ciphers that are appropriate for the certificate type that will be used.
 The default SSL profile included with Avi Vantage is optimized for security, rather than just prioritizing the fastest ciphers.

 Creating a new SSL/TLS profile or using an existing profile entails various trade-offs between security, compatibility, and computational expense.
 For example, increasing the list of accepted ciphers and SSL versions increases the compatibility with clients, while also potentially lowering security.

-Note: Starting with release 18.2.3, Avi Vantage can accommodate a broader set of security needs within a client community by associating multiple SSL profiles with a single virtual service, and have the Service Engines choose which to use based on the client’s IP address.
-For more information, read Client-IP-based SSL Profiles.
+- Starting with release 18.2.3, Avi Vantage can accommodate a broader set of security needs within a client community by associating multiple SSL profiles with a single virtual service, and have the Service Engines choose which to use based on the client’s IP address.
+For more information, refer to the Client-IP-based SSL Profiles article.

-Navigate to Templates > Security to open the SSL/TLS Profile page.
+To view the currently defined SSL and TLS profiles, navigate to Templates > Security and click to the SSL/TLS Profile tab.

-The table on this tab provides the following information for each SSL/TLS profile —
+The table provides the following information for each SSL/TLS profile:

 - Name — Name of the profile.